GeneZip: Region-Aware Compression for Long Context DNA Modeling: Methodology

-{\textbf{Region supervision via gene structure.}} To make the compression biologically aligned and controllable, we supervise the \emph{region-wise} token density using gene-structure annotations.
+{\textbf{Region supervision via gene structure.}} To make the compression region-aware and controllable, we supervise the \emph{region-wise} token density using gene-structure annotations.
 Concretely, each base position $t$ is assigned a genomic region label $r(t)\in\mathcal{R}$ (e.g. CDS, promoter, and intergenic regions).
 These region labels are used only to define supervision targets (RAR); the boundary predictor itself is trained to depend only on sequence, enabling annotation-free compression at inference.
+Repeat labels are never used as supervision; they are used only post hoc to test whether the learned router compresses repetitive DNA sequence redundancy.